hackerspacemmu/hackerspace-bot/README.md

 - [Node v14.2.0 and above](https://nodejs.org/en/) or [Yarn](https://yarnpkg.com/lang/en/docs/install/)
 1. Create an application at https://discord.com/developers/applications
 2. Create a bot and copy out the api key in the bot section from the menu on the left.
+3. Invite the bot to your own testing server.

 ## To run locally:

-1. Run
+1. Clone the repo
     ```bash
+    git clone git@github.com:hackerspacemmu/hackerspace-bot.git
+    ```
+2. Run
+    ```bash
     $ cp .env.example .env
     ```
-2. Open `.env` file and replace the token gotten from the discord bot section.
+3. Open `.env` file and replace the token gotten from the discord bot section.
-3. Run
+4. Run
     ```bash
     $ npm run start
     ```
+5. Your bot should be online now.

 ## Development